in-droid/PR21INRAKT/README.md

 ![alt text](https://github.com/in-droid/PR21INRAKT/blob/master/images/styleDist.png?raw=true)
 <br/><br/>
 From the barchart above we can see that the most 'popular' style is America IPA, with American Pale Ale on the second place and American Amber/ Red Ale on the third place.
-There are many styles that only take a small fracture of the whole dataset.
+There are many styles that only take a small fracture of the whole dataset that are not shown here.

 ![alt text](https://github.com/in-droid/PR21INRAKT/blob/master/images/scatterPlot.png?raw=true)
 <br/><br/>